Funny Woman

-Funny Woman is a British drama television series directed by Oliver Parker and adapted for the screen by Morwenna Banks from the best-selling novel Funny Girl by Nick Hornby.
-It stars Gemma Arterton with an ensemble cast including Tom Bateman, David Threlfall, and Rupert Everett.
-The first series premiered on Sky Max on 9 February 2023, with all six episodes available on Now.
-In August, it was renewed for a second series.

-Series 2 premiered on 6 September 2024.
+Funny Woman is a British comedy drama television series directed by Oliver Parker and adapted for the screen by Morwenna Banks from the best-selling novel Funny Girl by Nick Hornby.
+It stars Gemma Arterton in the lead role and premiered on 9 February 2023 on Sky Max.
+In August 2023, it was renewed for a second series, which premiered on 6 September 2024.

-Synopsis
+Premise

 The series follows Barbara Parker (stage name Sophie Straw), a Blackpool beauty queen who becomes a comedy star in the male-dominated sitcom industry in 1960s London.